pism/pism/doc/sphinx/climate_forcing/index.rst

 PISM has a well-defined separation of climate forcing from ice dynamics.
 This manual is about the climate forcing interface.

 By contrast, most options documented in the :ref:`sec-users-manual` control the ice dynamics part.
-The User's Manual does, however, give an overview of PISM's surface (atmosphere) and ocean (sub-shelf) interfaces.
+The User's Manual does, however, give an :ref:`overview of PISM's surface (atmosphere) and ocean (sub-shelf) interfaces <sec-climate-inputs>`.
 At these interfaces the surface mass and energy balances are determined and/or passed to the ice dynamics code.

 To get started with climate forcing usage we need to introduce some language to describe parts of PISM.
 In this manual a *component* is a piece of PISM code, usually a C++ class.